 These days, everyone from your grandmother to your tween have a social media presence.
-If you find yourself saying, “my business doesn’t need a Pintrest, Instagram, Facebook or Twitter page”, I’ll give you a few reasons to think otherwise.
+If you find yourself saying, “my business doesn’t need a Pintrest, Instagram, Facebook or Twitter page”, we’re here to give you a few reasons to think otherwise.

 Facebook and Twitter serve over 1.5 billion users around the globe.
 Social media allows you to have a presence outside your geographical area, even crossing the country to create a splash.
 It’s arguably the most effective (and cost effective) ways for brand visibility and recognition.